Team3128/camp/lower.md

 {% for week in site.data.weeks %}
 - {{ week.start_date }} - {{ week.end_date }} ({{ week.price }}){% endfor %}

-**Note:** The registration period has not yet begun.
-Dates and prices are subject to change.

 ### Registration
 Registration is now open.
 Please use our [registration form]({{ site.lower_form_url }}) to get started.